 Care Missions offer different ways to learn about the aging crisis and issues that impact seniors.
 Some offer ways to serve older adults and find other causes that support them.

 If you’re looking for an easy way to connect with and support the seniors in your community, Ready to Care makes it simple with a new Care Mission sent to your phone each week!
-It’s a simple way to learn more about the issues facing them as they age and to learn more about how we can support them.
+Acts of kindness can have a huge impact on the lives of seniors!

 While all of us benefit from kindness and connecting with others, seniors are at greater risk for isolation and feelings of loneliness, limited mobility, and chronic conditions.